 Compared to the full workforce, low-wage care workers would have to spend 7 to 33 percentage points more of their family income to purchase care

 According to the federal government, child care costs should not exceed 7% of a worker’s household income.
-5 But across the board, nearly all care workers would have to spend far more than this proportion to purchase full-time care for dependents in their household.

 The graph below shows the median percent of family income a care worker would have to spend in order to purchase private pay full-time full-year care per dependent in their household.
 Purchasing family child care (which, on average, costs less than center care) would require 9% of a care worker’s family income, whereas adult day care (which, on average, costs less than home care) would require 23% of a care worker’s family income.